 Self-discipline and behavior management serve as components critical to students' growth toward excellence in all areas of life.
+The following are descriptions of prohibited conduct as well as potential consequences for violations.
 This discipline code outlines consequences that help students hold themselves accountable for their choices.